99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Security:
 Can Authenticate users with:
-- IAM roles (for internal apps)
+- IAM roles (for internal apps) create and IAM policy auth and attach to User/Role, IAM credentials are signed in the headers.
+- Resource policies: Allow for cross account access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
-- Cognito (for external users)
+- Cognito user pools(for external users) users sign in with congnito first which provides token
-- Custom Authorizer
+- Custom Authorizer (Lambda Authorizer) Token-Bsesd auth. the lambda if auth is correct returns an IAM policy that will be cached

 - Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)